 The maximum altitude of the Berlin Project is 1,400m, well below the Páramo ecosystem that lies above 3,000m, for which additional environmental restrictions apply in Colombia.
 The project is favourably located adjacent to Colombia's agricultural heartland between the country's largest cities of Bogota and Medellin in an area of good infrastructure.
-A 395 megawatt hydroelectric dam is located 12km from the project and would augment the power planned to be generated by heat capture from the mineral processing plant design that was incorporated in the PEA.
-A principal highway, a major river that is navigable by barge to the Caribbean Sea and a railway line that the Government has prioritized for refurbishment, lie 60km east of the project.
+A 395 megawatt hydroelectric dam is located 12km from the project and would augment power planned to be generated by heat capture from the mineral processing plant design that was incorporated in the PEA.
+A principal highway, a major river that is navigable by barge to the Caribbean Sea, and a railway line that the Government has prioritized for refurbishment, lies 60km east of the project and represent the principal transport routes for equipment and product.